 cases, events can be delivered out of order to a listener.
 For example,

-can be delivered before its
+a Service Event UNREGISTERING can be delivered before its

-corresponding Service Event REGISTERED
+corresponding Service Event REGISTERED.
+One pathological

 case is when a service listener (for example a Service Tracker)